MauroGaravito/indux/architecture.md

 ### Admin Flow
 1. **Create Project** - Admin UI or `POST /projects`.
-   - Project edits allow admins/managers to set the default map zoom, recolour POIs from the palette, and open the full-screen map editor; values flow through manager/worker dashboards and the worker map experiences.
+   - Project edits allow admins/managers to set the default map zoom, recolour POIs from the palette, capture a location label, and open the full-screen map editor; values flow through manager/worker dashboards and the worker map experiences.
+The Project Summary card reads from the last persisted version so unsaved edits never appear until stored, and the Setup tab warns when the draft map differs from that snapshot to remind users that **Save project** is required.
 2. **Seed Induction Modules** - `POST /projects/:projectId/modules/induction` using the creation dialog (blank or clone from template).
 Cloned modules automatically copy config + fields.
 3. **Configure Content** - Module Editor (admin mode) updates fields, slides, quiz, and settings while the module is draft.
 Admin Projects also allows deleting unused modules; removal cascades through reviews and submissions automatically.
 4. **Assign Managers & Workers** - Admin Projects provides dedicated tabs for both roles; `POST /assignments` seeds manager/worker links so managers can see their pool and workers can access the wizard.
 Admins can also open the per-worker module dialog here to restrict which modules each worker must complete.